open-sdr/openwifi/doc/app_notes/csi.md

   The python and Matlab scripts are recommended for you to understand the CSI packet format precisely.

 ## Config the capture condition and interval
-  The quick start guide will monitor all CSI informations of all packets decoded by the WiFi ofdm receiver.
+  The quick start guide will monitor all CSI information of all packets decoded by the WiFi ofdm receiver.
 To monitor only specific packets that match the specific conditions: FC (Frame Control), addr1 (target MAC address), addr2 (source MAC address), configuration command should be issued before executing "**side_ch_ctl g**".
 The configuration command is realized by feeding a different parameter to "**side_ch_ctl**".

   A quick example: Capture only CSI of those packets from the device with MAC address 56:5b:01:ec:e2:8f
   ```